Groverkss/Synopsys/README.md

 - Firebase and Firestore
 - Google Cloud for hosting the bot on a virtual machine
 - `Discord.py` for functionality of discord bot
-- nltk for conversation summarisation
-- React for creating the frontend interference
+- React for creating the frontend interface

 For a detailed description regarding the current implementation check [this](#Implementation).